-The rate for any sport/activity added to the A-1 schedule will be mutually agreed upon by the Association an not include the granting of steps for previous experience.
+The rate for any sport/activity added to the A-1 schedule will be mutually agreed upon by the Association and the District.
+This does not include the granting of steps for previous experience.
 All new hires will be placed on this schedule.